ComputeCanada/openstack-ansible-wordpress/README.md

 # openstack-ansible-wordpress
-Project for automating the installation of WordPress using Compute Canada cloud resources
+Project for automating the installation of WordPress on Ubuntu-16.04 using Compute Canada cloud resources

 ## Quick Start